lubianat/WikidataIntegrator_docs/advanced_item_engine_parameters.md

 Do not delete any statement which has a good reference, either defined in the
         good_refs list or by any other referencing mode.

+# HTTP request / other wikibase parameters

+## user_agent

+From docs:
+    The user agent string to use when making http requests

+## mediawiki_api_url

+The URL of the MediaWiki API to use.
+Defaults to Wikidata ('https://www.wikidata.org/w/api.php'), but other wikibase APIs can be used.

+## sparql_endpoint_url

+The URL of the SPARQL endpoind to perform the queries.
+Defaults to Wikidata ('https://query.wikidata.org/sparql'), but other SPARQL endpoints can be used.

+## wikibase_url
+The URL of the Wikibase that is being targeted (not the API):
+Defaults to Wikidata ('http://www.wikidata.org),  but other wikibases can be used.

+## concept_base_uri

+The base URI to come before QIDs and PIDs.
+Defaults to Wikidata base URI ('http://www.wikidata.org/entity/'), but other base URIs can be used.

+## property_constraint_pid

+The URI that is used in the Wikibase to indicate a constraint.
+This is used by the `core_props` parameter.
+Defaults to Wikidata property constraint, ['P2302'](https://www.wikidata.org/wiki/Property:P2302)

+## distinct_values_constraint_qid

+The value used for defining a "distinc values" constraint for properties in the Wikibase targeted.
+This is used by the `core_props` parameter.
+Defaults to Wikidata item for distinct values, ['Q21502410'](https://www.wikidata.org/wiki/Q21502410)